arista-eosplus/ztpserver/docs/cookbook/ztpsVMonEOS/l3wom.rst

-ZTPSERVER VM on EOS in a L3WOM
+ZTPServer VM on EOS in a L3WOM
 ==============================

 ..
 The line below adds a local TOC